hanabi/hanabi.github.io/variant-specific/Pink.md

 * When a *Trash Push* happens in a normal variant, if more than one card is touched, then all of the touched cards are known to be trash.
 * When a *Trash Push* happens with a rank clue in a variant with a pink suit, if more than one card is touched, it is possible that only the card on chop was trash and that the other cards touched are useful / critical pink cards.
 * In this situation, after blind-playing the *Trash Pushed* card, the player should first discard the card that initiated the *Trash Push* (the oldest card) and then hold on to the other touched cards.

+### Pink Positional Clues

+* Towards the end of the game, a player may have multiple pink cards in their hand, with one of them being playable.
+If the playable pink card is in between other pink cards, it can be difficult to "get" the card to play.
+* In cases where a number clue would be nonsensical, it is an indication to the player with two or more pink cards of which slot to play.
+* For example, in a 3-player game:
+  * The pink 4 is played and all of the other 3's are played.
+  * Bob's hand is completely unclued.
+  * Alice clues Bob number 2, touching slot 1, slot 2, and slot 3.
+  * Bob knows that since all of the 3's are already played, this might be a *Trash Chop Move*.
+If this is the case, slot 1 is focused, and he should discard that card, and then chop move slot 4 and slot 5.
+  * However, Bob also knows that it is near the end of the game and there are no cards left to chop move, so this interpretation does not make much sense.
+  * Thus, Bob knows that this must be a *Positional Clue*, and he plays his slot 2 card as the pink 5.